 This year, Answers in Genesis is offering an informative new booklet on Halloween—A Biblical and Historical Look at Halloween by Bodie Hodge:

 Today, we’ve posted this Halloween booklet as our lead article.
-This booklet gives a thorough history of Halloween and offers a biblical perspective on it.
+To learn 'what is Halloween,' this booklet gives a thorough history of Halloween and offers a biblical perspective on it.
 Because Halloween is traditionally associated with death, the booklet concludes with the gospel message, explaining to readers that it’s only through the power of Christ that they can be saved to eternal life.

 Here are the introductory paragraphs: